hero background image

 Implementing chats, forums, wikis, and social media features to promote peer-to-peer discussion, collaboration, and sharing of personal achievements.

-Mobile and microlearning
+Mobile learning & microlearning

 Blended learning